sodgeit/CMake-SBOM-Builder/readme.md

   - It is assumed that this package is a dependency of the project.
 - `SPDXID`: The ID to use for identifier generation. (spdx clause 7.2)
   - By default, generate a new one.
 Whether or not this is specified, the variable `SBOM_LAST_SPDXID` is set to just generated/used SPDXID, which could be used for later relationship definitions.
-- `RELATIONSHIP`: A relationship definition related to this file.
+- `RELATIONSHIP`: A relationship definition related to this package.
   - If omitted a default relationship is added: `SPDXRef-${PACKAGE_NAME} DEPENDS_ON @SBOM_LAST_SPDXID@`
     - `${PACKAGE_NAME}` is the `PACKAGE_NAME` argument given to `sbom_generate()`.
   - See [SPDX clause 11](https://spdx.github.io/spdx-spec/v2.3/relationships-between-SPDX-elements/) for more information.